 IP Address: A static IP Address will need to be obtained from the IT department that can be permanently associated with the instrument.

 Web Interface: After powering the Network Adapter and connecting it to the PC, use any web browser to browse to http://192.168.0.100:80.

-A webpage similar to Figure 1 will be displayed.
+A webpage like Figure 1 will be displayed.